 - Counteract the effects of stress.
 The uplifting aroma of rosemary essential oil helps to relax nerves and banish stress.
 A 2007 study on rosemary and lavender showed that this pair of oils decreases cortisol levels, the hormone released when one is under stress.8

 Eucalyptus Essential Oil

 - Strong insect repellent.
 Eucalyptus oil repels ticks, fleas, mosquitos, flies, and other annoying bugs.
 Eucalyptus trees have even been planted in many parts of the world to block the spread of mosquito-borne malaria.
-Eucalyptus can also relieve the sting and itch of an insect bite.
+Eucalyptus can also be used to relieve the sting and itch of an insect bite.

 - Improves blood flow to brain.
 Eucalyptus oil is known to be a vasodilator, meaning it dilates, or opens, blood vessels.
 In 1994, Austrian researchers discovered that eucalyptol, a phytochemical in eucalyptus oil (also known as 1,8-cineol) improved global blood flow to the brain, after only 20 minutes of inhalation.9 A newer study released in 2016 by Korean researchers found that eucalyptol is also able to pass through the blood-brain barrier, a protective membrane that separates potentially harmful substances from harming delicate brain tissues.
 This research also found eucalyptol’s high antioxidant and anti-inflammatory properties to be helpful in the management of chronic conditions such as respiratory disease, cardiovascular disease, and degenerative nerve and brain diseases.10